pragu4/BAS/README.md

 #### Pre-sdrequisites:

-1. Active NodeJS LTS (Long Term Support) version and associated supported an NPM version.
+1. Active NodeJS LTS (Long Term Support) version and and associated supported an NPM version.
 (See https://nodejs.org)